Akshu1008/college-website/README.md

-# Rental-system
+College website
-Project “E-Home solution” is complete web based application using laravel framework.
-The main aim of the project is to develop a web application for the facilitation owner and tenant through property advisor regarding their properties.
-Tenant search property according to his desire and budget.
-This system will provide a very ease for the users to search or advertise their property for rent.
+It is a website for college purpose.
+This system will provide a very ease for the college staff and students.